rafetcanozer/reading-is-good/README.md

 It is a backend service developed by using SpringBoot and H2db.
 It runs on an embedded Tomcat via port 9090.

-Firstly, you need to create Bearer token to send request /authenticate endpoint, then use created Bearer token to send request other controller endpoints.
+You need to create Bearer token to send request /authenticate endpoint, then use created Bearer token to send request other controller endpoints.

 -------------------------------------